SuchithaMisra/CSE3150/Labs/Lab04/README.md

     make check
     ```

-This will run the unit tests all implementations.
+This will run the unit tests for all implementations.